surjeetrajsinghgit/ProxyTerminal/README.md

 # Isolated CMD Proxy Launcher

-**The ultimate painkiller for installing Python modules behind a corporate proxy or firewall.**
+**The ultimate painkiller for installing Python modules behind a proxy or firewall.**

 ## 🛑 The Problem
 If you have ever tried to run `pip install` on a restricted work network or behind an authenticated proxy, you know it is an awful experience.
 Dealing with SSL errors, connection timeouts, and manually typing out `http_proxy` variables with URL-encoded passwords every single time you open a terminal is exhausting.